×

 When we asked about emergency services, members in Mexico wrote:

 "I live about 10 minutes from the hospital zone which is crammed with care facilities of every kind.
 One of the best is the Muguerza.
 There are many.
 Care is as good as anywhere in the world.
-The national system has specialist hospitals such as maternity, skeletal, cardiac, etc," commented one expat living in Monterrey, Mexico.
+The national system has specialist hospitals such as maternity, skeletal, cardiac, etc," remarked one expat living in Monterrey.

 "I know of 3 hospitals in the area.
-Mexico General, Angeles Hosp. and Hospital Mexico are the ones I have heard of and I think 2 of them are public with nobody I have met telling horror stories, but I have not been to a hospital since the 80s and have not idea how one would get an ambulance. ," wrote one expat.
+Mexico General, Angeles Hosp. and Hospital Mexico are the ones I have heard of and I think 2 of them are public with nobody I have met telling horror stories, but I have not been to a hospital since the 80s and have not idea how one would get an ambulance. ," said one expat living in Tijuana.

 View More Answers